beinardus/pcf-node/README.md

 - Go to the `Interface Options` menu
 - Select `I2C` and enable the interface

-Now, the I2C devices (starting with `i2c-`) are listed between the other devices:
+Now, the I2C devices (starting with `i2c-`) are listed among the other devices:
 ```shell
 ls /dev
 ```